 We know it's not always easy to keep track of your baby's movements, even though it's important.
 Our award-winning wristbands can help you track movement episodes, making it easier to recognise a reduction or change.
 Made from silicone, they help reduce worry and are available in four colours.

-You are viewing our purple wristband.
+You are viewing our rainbow wristband.

 READ OUR BLOG ABOUT WRISTBANDS

 DELIVERY & OTHER INFORMATION

 The band can help you get you know YOUR baby’s pattern of movement.
 Remember, there is no standard quota of movement that all mums should feel.
 As you feel an episode of movement throughout the day move the plastic slider to the next number on the band.